sahinakkaya/sahinakkaya.dev/_posts/2023-01-16-hot-reloading-with-trap-and-kill.md

 ```
 ❯ ./trap_multiple
 My pid is 3124123.
 You know what to do  ( ͡° ͜ʖ ͡°)
-You can also send me signal with 'killall trap_multiple ...'
+You can also kill me with 'kill -s INT -`pgrep -f trap_multiple`'
 Hello from ./script1. i is 1
 Hello from ./script2. i is 1
 Hello from ./script2. i is 2